tanakatsu/hubot-message-logger/README.md

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
     logger>

-Then you can interact with hubot-message-logger by typing `hubot-message-logger help`.
+Then you can interact with hubot-message-logger by typing `logger help`.

     logger> logger help
     logger animate me <query> - The same thing as `image me`, except adds [snip] logger help - Displays all of the help commands that logger knows about.
     ...

+##### Added feature

+hubot-message-logger just listens to messages and archives them silently.

+	logger> some message

+You'll find the message in `log/YYYYmmdd.log`
 ### Configuration

 A few scripts (including some installed by default) require environment